Stepping into the new AGE

 |0

-This work, Stepping into the new AGE [Image 3 of 3], by SrA Brenden Beezley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Stepping into the new AGE, by SrA Brenden Beezley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.